neillturner/kitchen-puppet/provisioner_options.md

 puppet_git_pr | nil | checkout specific Pull Request from repository specified in puppet_git_init, e.g. "324"
-update_package_repos| true| update OS repository metadata custom_facts| Hash.new | Hash to set the puppet facts before running puppet apply install_custom_facts| false | Install custom facts to yaml file at "/tmp/kitchen/facter/kitchen.yaml" chef_bootstrap_url |"https://www.getchef.com/chef/install.sh"| the chef (needed for busser to run tests) NOTE: kitchen 1.4 only requires ruby to run busser so this is not required. puppetfile_path | | Path to Puppetfile puppet_apply_command | nil | Overwrite the puppet apply command.
+update_package_repos| true| update OS repository metadata custom_facts| Hash.new | Hash to set the puppet facts before running puppet apply install_custom_facts| false | Install custom facts to yaml file at "/tmp/kitchen/facter/kitchen.rb" facter_file | nil | yaml file of custom facter_files to be provided to the puppet-apply command chef_bootstrap_url |"https://www.getchef.com/chef/install.sh"| the chef (needed for busser to run tests) NOTE: kitchen 1.4 only requires ruby to run busser so this is not required. puppetfile_path | | Path to Puppetfile puppet_apply_command | nil | Overwrite the puppet apply command.
 Needs "sudo -E puppet apply" as a prefix.